Collaborative Partnership on Forests

 The joint initiative, under the auspices of the UN Secretary-General, contributes to several global forest goals, particularly Global Forest Goal 1, through advocacy and targeted activities to promote scaled up global ambitions to halt deforestation.

 There is a global trend of declining deforestation rates, attributable mainly to domestic policies and enforcement efforts.
 However, deforestation trends remain high where there are challenges such as poverty, governance, and limited political will.
 This initiative focuses on providing data, analysis and policy options to support countries in their land-use choices and in managing competing land-use demands and supporting solutions for accelerating action.
-It also aims to keep forests high on the global climate agenda and enhance the integration of forests into countries’ Nationally Determined Contributions.
+This includes advocacy and targeted activities to enhance cross-sectoral integration, especially between agriculture and forestry, to jointly advance climate, biodiversity, and sustainable development objectives.
+The initiative also aims to keep forests high on the global climate agenda and enhance the integration of forests into countries’ Nationally Determined Contributions.
 Through the Joint Call to Action for Forests towards 2030, at the high-level event on the value of forests during the 2023 UN General Assembly, the CPF communicated the urgency of closing the financing gap to tackle the full scale of deforestation and advocated for stronger integration of land-use change and forestry in enhanced nationally determined contributions.
 Continuing and intensifying these efforts are a key component of the CPF’s work.

 Main activities

-• Building up on the outcomes of the Collaborative Partnership on Forests International Conference “From Aspiration to Action – working together to halt deforestation and increase forest area” held in 2018, the CPF publication: “Challenges and Opportunities in Turning the Tide on Deforestation” (2021), and the Joint Call to Action, at the UNFCCC COP30 in Brazil, the Partnership is planning a side event on challenges and opportunities in turning the tide on deforestation, showcasing the path from pledges to action in advancing solutions.
+• Building up on the outcomes of the CPF International Conference “From Aspiration to Action – working together to halt deforestation and increase forest area” held in 2018, the CPF publication: “Challenges and Opportunities in Turning the Tide on Deforestation” (2021), the Joint Call to Action, and the CPF Joint Statement delivered during the UNFCCC COP30 in Brazil, the CPF is planning to release updated joint statements on challenges and opportunities in turning the tide on deforestation, showcasing the path from pledges to action in advancing solutions at the 3 Conferences of the Parties (COPs) of the Rio Conventions taking place in 2026.

 • Support UN Country Teams, so that action on halting deforestation is also prioritized and coordinated within the relevant UN agencies country plans.